Common basilisk: Description

 The common basilisk can be distinguished from similar species within its range by its large size and the high fin-like crest along its back.
 Most common basilisks are brown and cream in color.
 Males also have high crests on the head and tail.
-Both sexes are brown to olive, and have a white, cream, or yellow stripe on the upper lip and a second stripe along either side of the body; these stripes have higher contrast in juveniles and fade as the lizards age.
+Both genders are brown to olive, and have a white, cream, or yellow stripe on the upper lip and a second stripe along either side of the body; these stripes have higher contrast in juveniles and fade as the lizards age.

 Hatchlings weigh a mere 2 g and are 38 to 43 mm long.
 Adults can grow to a total length (including tail) of 76 cm (2.5 feet).
 Females are generally 135 to 194 g, and weigh half as much as males.
 The tail comprises 70 to 75% of the total length: for example, a 70-cm-long (27.5-inch-long) common basilisk would have a 50-cm-long (19.5-inch-long) tail.
 The common basilisk has a large mouth with saw-like teeth on the inner sides of the jaw.
 While the common basilisk is most known for its ability to run on water, it is also an excellent climber and swimmer, and has been known to stay underwater for up to half an hour.
 The average lifespan is seven years in captivity; in the wild, it tends to be less because of predators.